iptables-viz/iptables-viz/README.md

 iptables-viz-frontend-svc   NodePort    10.109.72.229   <none>        80:30025/TCP   22h
 ```

-To access the frontend web app in your browser, you can use the `iptables-viz-frontend-svc` services' NodePort at the following URL:
+To access the frontend web app in your browser, you can use the `iptables-viz-frontend-svc` services' NodePort (For example, `30025` in the above output) at the following URL:

 ```bash
 http://<node-external-ip>:<node-port>